-An energy trading and risk management (ETRM) system is a software solution that can capture and manage wholesale energy market transactions, from execution to settlement, invoicing, managing, reporting market and credit exposures, and market integration for energy commodities.
-The ETRM market comprises ETRM systems and other related solutions.
-The ETRM system is an application or modular suite of applications used to manage a company’s position in one or more commodities.
-It typically provides all capabilities (from trade capture to invoicing, including risk management and reporting) for front, middle and back office in energy companies.
-It is the system of record for both physical and financial wholesale energy transactions, from trade to invoice and settlement.
+An ETRM system is a software solution that captures and manages wholesale energy market transactions, from forecasting to execution and settlement, invoicing, managing, reporting market and credit exposures, and market integration for energy commodities.
+The ETRM system manages a company’s position in one or more commodities.
+As the system of record for both physical and financial wholesale energy transactions, it typically provides all capabilities (from trade capture to invoicing, including risk management and reporting) for the front, middle and back office in energy companies.

 Gartner defines the invoice-to-cash (I2C) applications market as cloud-based applications that enable corporate controllers to automatically manage collections and apply customer payments to invoices.
 I2C applications typically gather, disseminate, track and analyze data from and to internal and external sources.
 They make I2C processes more efficient and effective, including managing and monitoring deductions, disputes and credit risk.
 They also typically can ensure invoices are delivered to customers and that customers have options to pay them.
 I2C applications enable I2C transaction processing across multiple ERP systems.
 Organizations use I2C applications to collect and apply customer payments to open invoices, perform credit and collections activities, manage deductions and disputes, and deliver and present invoices to customers for payment.
 I2C applications are cloud-based tools that provide organizations with a standard way of processing across ERPs, while creating flexibility for buyers in how they receive or access invoices as well as pay and dispute them.
 I2C applications allow an organization to connect and exchange data with multiple ERP systems and other operational tools, such as customer relationship management tools, as well as with partners such as credit and collections agencies, logistics providers, banks and payment service providers.
 They use data to determine credit risk, automate collections and cash applications activities as well as help manage the resolution of deductions and disputes.
 Such activities result in faster collection of cash, improved visibility to cash flow, an improved customer experience and reduced process cost.